April 23, 2020

 OTs can also help children of all ages join in with other important things, like going to the toilet, getting dressed and eating.

 For adults, OTs can help with skills needed for working, getting out and about and looking after themselves.
 An OT may change parts of the activity to make it easier for a person to join in; or think about strategies and equipment that helps someone be more involved.

 People often call Occupational Therapists enablers!

-Mamre have Occupational Therapists within the Allied Health team who work with young kids, older children and adults.
+Mamre has Occupational Therapists within the Allied Health team who work with young kids, older children and adults.

-If you’re still asking yourself “what is occupational therapy”, feel free to read more about it here. here.
+So if you’re still asking yourself “what is occupational therapy?”
+Feel free to read more about it here.